Lemon Feather Cake for Easter (gluten free)

 In a separate bowl using clean beaters (otherwise the eggs whites won’t whip up), beat egg whites until soft peaks form.
 Gradually beat in sugar and beat until stiff peaks form.

-Sift one-third of the flour over yolk mixture and gently mix it in.
+Sift one-third of the flour over yolk mixture and gently mix it in (it is very important to sift the starchy flour or it will have lumps).
 Fold in half the eggs whites.
 Repeat steps once.
 Sift over and fold in remaining flour.
 Transfer ¼ cup of batter to a small bowl.
 Add the lemon juice and mix well.
 Fold this back into the remaining batter.

 Pour batter into the prepared pan.
 Place in the oven and bake for 35 to 40 minutes, until cake tester comes out clean.
 Let cool on rack.